klust/SupercomputersForStarters/docs/4_Storage/4_03_Parallel_filesystems.md

     can deal better with small files than a parallel file system can.
 It is, e.g., a good file system for users who want to build their own Python or R installation.

-    The largest file system is a rougly 0.6 PB scratch file system.
+    The largest file system is a roughly 0.6 PB scratch file system.
 That uses 105 regular hard drives spread over 7 object servers for the storage of the data, and a number of SSDs for the metadata.
 The low latency of SSDs is very important to get good performance from the metadata servers, and again a broken SSD won't